Semistable models for modular curves and power operations for Morava E-theories of height 2: Introduction

-On a related subject, Lubin and Tate developed the deformation theory for one-dimensional formal groups of finite height \cite{LubinTate}.
-Later, with motivation from algebraic topology, Strickland studied the classification of finite subgroups of Lubin-Tate universal deformations.
-In particular, he proved a representability theorem for this moduli of deformations \cite[Theorem 42]{Str97}.
+where $\eta$ is the Dedekind $\eta$-function and $s = 12/\!\gcd(p-1,12)$ ($s$ equals the exponent in the constant term of each polynomial).
+The Atkin-Lehner involution (see Section \ref{subsec:AL} below) sends $x$ to $p^s/x$.
+Computing these polynomials can be difficult.
+As Milne warns in \cite[Section 6]{Milne}, ``one gets nowhere with brute force methods in this subject.''
+Fortunately, for our purpose, we need only a suitable {\em local} (but still integral) equation for $X_0(p)$ completed at a single mod-$p$ supersingular point, which we shall present below as a variant of the above polynomials in $j$ and $x$.

-At height 2, there is a connection between the moduli of formal groups and the moduli of elliptic curves.
+As mentioned earlier, this completion of $X_0(p)$ is a Lubin-Tate curve, which is a moduli space for formal groups.
+Indeed, there is a connection between the moduli of formal groups and the moduli of elliptic curves.
 This is the Serre-Tate theorem, which states that $p$-adically, the deformation theory of an elliptic curve is equivalent to the deformation theory of its $p$-divisible group \cite[Section 6]{LST}.
 In particular, the $p$-divisible group of a supersingular elliptic curve is formal.
 Thus the local information provided by the Kronecker congruence (and its integral lifts) becomes useful for understanding deformations of formal groups of height 2.

-In this paper, we give an explicitation for the representing formal scheme in Strickland's theorem.
-Equivalently, this describes the complete local ring of $[\G_0(p)]$ at a supersingular point, i.e., relative to the universal formal deformation of a supersingular elliptic curve in characteristic $p$, as studied by Katz and Mazur \cite{KM}.
+Lubin and Tate developed the deformation theory for one-dimensional formal groups of finite height \cite[esp.~Theorem 3.1]{LT}.
+More recently, with motivation from algebraic topology, Strickland studied the classification of finite subgroups of Lubin-Tate universal deformations.
+In particular, he proved a representability theorem for this moduli of deformations \cite[Theorem 42]{Str97}.
+The representing objects, each a Gorenstein affine formal scheme, are precisely what we will call {\em Lubin-Tate curves of level $\G_0(p^m)$}.